 Arrays have indices, just as lists do in Python.
 Remember, you should think of the indices as living between the array entries.
 Arrays know their length, too; just use .length.
-Notice that this is not a method and it is an error to use parentheses at the end of it.
+Notice that this is NOT a method and it is an error to use parentheses at the end of it.

-1.1 java.util.Arrays
+1.1 Goodies inside of java.util.Arrays

 The convenience class java.util.Arrays is a "service class" that has useful methods for working with arrays.
-You cannot make objects from this class; it is a "bag" of functions that do useful stuff.

 We will demonstrate some of its methods here.
 If you are working on arrays, look to it first as as a means of doing routine chores with arrays.
 Its methods are fast, efficient and tested.
 It is a nice exercise to re-create some of them, but don't needlessly reinvent the wheel.